University of Idaho - CLASS

 ACMS presents Quartetto Gelato

-Quartetto Gelato is a virtuosic and genre-defying classical quartet known for its blend of showpieces, romantic ballads, gypsy and klezmer tunes and theatrical flair.
+Quartetto Gelato is a virtuosic and genre-defying classical quartet known for its blend of showpieces, romantic ballads, Romani tunes and theatrical flair.
 With sold-out performances worldwide and a repertoire spanning classical to world music, the group captivates audiences with its musical mastery, humor and engaging stage presence.
 Their recordings—ten and counting—showcase global influences and original works, including the latest, Tasty Tunes (2021).
 Hosted by the Auditorium Chamber Music Series.
 Tickets at uitickets.com or at the door (card only).
 Counts as MusX140 Recital Attendance "Faculty/Guest.".
 University Location: Auditorium - Administration Building - Main Campus.
 Thursday, April 2, 2026, 7:30 PM – 9:30 PM.
 For more info visit uitickets.evenue.net.

 Student Recital — Irene Koreski, flute